 Why test my water?

 When you are a private well owner your water is not monitored by the city, state, government, or any municipal agencies.
-You are responsible for monitoring the quality of your drinking water and ensuring it’s safety.
+You are responsible for monitoring the quality of your drinking water and ensuring its safety.
 It is best to sample routinely, even when there are no apparent changes, as some issues do not present any visible signs or smells.
+The Well Educated program is designed to streamline the process to help homeowners readily test and understand their water quality.

 When should I get my water tested and how often?